Top 10 tips to registering a company online

 Value added tax (VAT) is a UK Government tax charged on most goods and services that VAT-registered businesses provide.

-VAT registration is compulsory if your turnover is about £85,000 (2021/22 threshold) within a 12-month period.
+VAT registration is compulsory if your turnover exceeds £85,000 (2023/24 threshold) within a 12-month period.
 Likewise, if you’re expecting to turnover more than £85,000 within the next 30 days, or you buy more than £85,000 worth of goods from EU VAT-registered suppliers, you must register for VAT.

 6. Set up a business bank account

-If you’re registering a company, you’re definitely going to want to set up a business bank account.
+If you’re registering a company, it’s imperative that you set up a business bank account.

 7. Understand your new filing requirements